RESOURCES HERE ON THIS WEBSITE:

 Pictures of people dressed immodestly are called pornography.
 Pornography can be in a magazine, on TV, in a movie, on a cell phone, or on a computer.
 Some people say that seeing pornography is fun.
 It may seem like fun, but it may also make you feel embarrassed or uncomfortable.
 It may not feel right, because it isn’t right.
 That uncomfortable feeling is the Holy Ghost reminding you that Heavenly Father wants you to treat your body and others’ bodies with respect, because bodies are such special gifts from God.

 If ever someone asks you to look at pornography, here’s what you can do.
 Just say “No thanks!” and walk away.
-Tell a teacher or parent.
+Tell a parent or other adult.
 It may be hard to tell a grownup.
 You may feel uncomfortable or embarrassed, or maybe someone told you not to tell.
 But be brave and tell a grownup anyway.
 You’ll feel better – a lot better – when you do.
 If you see pornography on TV, change the channel or turn it off.
 Then tell a parent or other adult.
 If you see pornography on the computer, turn off the computer, then tell a parent.
 Your parent will show you how to turn off the computer so you’ll be ready if ever you need to.
 Pornography is bad not because bodies are bad.
 Pornography is bad because treating bodies with disrespect is bad.
 Bodies are wonderful, special gifts from Heavenly Father.
 But bodies are given to us to use in the right way.

 Take good care of your body.
 Run with it, climb with it, ride with it, hug with it.
 Treat your body with respect.
 Heavenly Father is happy when you obey him and treat your body and others’ bodies with respect.